 Likewise, some would argue that trees or large shrubs with evergreen foliage are suited to be used as specimen plants, as long as they are striking enough to hold one's attention.
 Their great strength in this regard is that they keep their leaves year-round and so always look nice.
 Examples include:

 Ideally (and if your landscape is large enough), you would include at least one plant you regard as a specimen plant in your landscaping for each of the four seasons.
 That way, you would have something to look forward to throughout the year without having to put all your eggs in one basket.
-This would allow you to use a golden chain tree as a specimen plant for spring, for example, knowing that you will have other specimen plants to rely on to keep your landscape interesting during the other three seasons of the year.
+This would allow you to use a golden chain tree which only flowers during one season as a specimen plant for spring, for example, knowing that you will have other specimen plants to rely on to keep your landscape interesting during the other three seasons of the year.